Reaction quotient: Relationship to K (the equilibrium constant)

-This quantity, Δ_{r}G°, is called the standard Gibbs free energy of reaction.
+This quantity, $\Delta_\mathrm{r}G^\circ$, is called the standard Gibbs free energy of reaction.

 All reactions, regardless of how favorable, are equilibrium processes, though practically speaking, if no starting material is detected after a certain point by a particular analytical technique in question, the reaction is said to go to completion.

 In biochemistry

 In biochemistry, the reaction quotient is often referred to as the mass-action ratio with the symbol $\Gamma$.

 Applications

 The reaction quotient can be used to predict the direction and extent of an equilibrium chemical reaction.
-At equilibrium, the reaction quotient (Q) is equal to the equilibrium constant (K) for the reaction, where Q = K. If Q > K, the formation of reactants is favored.
-This is because the ratio of the numerator to the denominator in Q is greater than that of K, indicating there are more products than at equilibrium.
+At equilibrium, the reaction quotient ($Q$) is equal to the equilibrium constant ($K$) for the reaction, where $Q=K$.
+If $Q>K$, the formation of reactants is favored.
+This is because the ratio of the numerator to the denominator in $Q$ is greater than that of $K$, indicating there are more products than at equilibrium.
 As Le Chatelier's Principle states systems tend towards equilibrium, the equilibrium shifts in the reverse direction favoring the formation of the products.
-Similarly, when Q < K, the formation of products is favored and the reaction is progressing in the forwards direction.
+Similarly, when $Q<K$, the formation of products is favored and the reaction is progressing in the forwards direction.